I am an actress and an artist.

-Art has played an important role throughout her career — illustrating books — drawings and animation for TV — and scenic artist.
+Art has played an important role throughout my life: illustrating books | scenic artist | drawings and animation for TV.

 My theatrical career began at age three in A Million Pound Note with Gregory Peck.
 At ten I was in the iconic film *The Village of the Damned (Dir.Wolf Rilla) as a blonde-haired cuckoo child.

 *This film has a wide following today, and until lockdown interrupted it, I was enjoying cast signing events—even autographing photos in the US.

 I was in The Elephant Man (Dir.
 David Lynch)

 More recent sojourns into filmmaking include titles such as: Cute Little Buggers (Dir.
 Tony Jopia) and Tea for Terror!
 (Dir.
 John R. Walker)

 In 2004-2014 I set up an After-School Filmmaking Company Pinecone Studios Limited and a not for profit filmmaking company If It Moves Shoot It Ltd.(IIMSI) and for several years ran after-school drama and filmmaking workshops in inner city schools.
 The filmmaking workshops resulted in short films being premiered at international film festivals, winning awards.

 I wrote a play called Rapscallion.
 And adapted The Sleeping Beauty pantomime.

 Debut performances, in the presence of the Lord Mayor of London, were staged in the City of London.